enes-un/Data-Analysis-on-IMDb/README.md

 - There is significant engagement with both mainstream Hollywood productions and Turkish cinema.
 - The frequency distribution is relatively tight, ranging from 2-5 movies per person.
 - Contemporary actors and directors dominate the viewing preferences.
+- Yet my watchin frequencies does not necessarily show that I like those actors and directors.

 ### 4. Common Properties of Ratings and Correlations
 - **Observation**: The data reveals interesting patterns across ratings, years, and runtimes.